Coping after a traumatic injury

 Diaphragmatic breathing

-- Take a deep breath in and imagine you are inflating a balloon, expanding your stomach as you breath in.
+Take a deep breath in and imagine you are inflating a balloon, expanding your stomach as you breathe in, and as you breathe out imagine that balloon deflating (repeat x 4).

 Focused attention